karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

     }));
 ```

 As you can see, the configuration is quite standard.
-The only point worth commenting on is ``AddMeter("Polly")`` command.
+The only point worth commenting on is the use of the ``AddMeter("Polly")`` extension method.

-Do you remember that at the beginning of the post, we mentioned that all Polly metrics are emitted by a ``Meter`` with the name "Polly"?
+Do you remember that at the beginning of the post, we mentioned that all Polly metrics are emitted by ``Instruments`` within  a  ``Meter`` named "Polly"?
 The ``AddMeter("Polly")`` extension method configures OpenTelemetry to transmit all the metrics collected by this particular "Polly" ``Meter``.

 If we omit the ``AddMeter("Polly")`` line during the configuration of the OpenTelemetry Metrics provider, the metrics generated by Polly will not be sent to the OpenTelemetry Collector.